 Some people believe that estate planning is only for the wealthiest of families.
 The truth is, virtually everyone can benefit from having an estate plan of their own, and having it prepared by an estate planning attorney who focuses on this area of the law.

 One reason is that without your own estate plan, the Commonwealth of Massachusetts will control how your assets are distributed after you pass away.
 The Commonwealth will simply follow established guidelines for asset distribution, and it is not at all interested in making sure your wishes are carried out, streamlining the process, or minimizing costs.
-In sum, having a last will and testament in place, as an outcome of working with one of our estate planners, will help you avoid the costs and time associated with the probate process.
+For some families, a living trust is also a key part of that plan.
+In sum, having a last will and testament in place, as an outcome of working with one of our estate planners, will help you avoid the costs and time associated with probate administration in Massachusetts.

 Another reason to have your own estate plan is to ensure that a person of your own choosing can make medical and financial decisions for you in the event of incapacity.
 Without an estate plan, someone will need to petition the court to control your medical care and assets—this can be a lengthy and expensive process and may end up being undertaken by someone you might not want to make these decisions for you.